Welcome to Wet Paint Magazine!

 Welcome to Wet Paint!
 We are a USA based magazine published by Paintertainment, LLC.
 Our aim is to not only bring you some of the best creative eye candy from around the world, but also plenty of content and interesting articles, tips, news and tutorials to help you learn and grow as an artist AND a business person.
 Our goal is to inspire, instruct, inform and uplift you through practical, relevant content in a colorful, fun, family-friendly, and light hearted format!

-Click here to follow us on Facebook for the latest news and we’ll let you know as soon as new issues are ready to ship to your mailbox!
+Click here to follow us on Facebook for the latest news.

 Order Wet Paint Magazine

 Click on the buttons below to purchase copies of Wet Paint Magazine!
 Need some other supplies too?
 Feel free to check out our full store and get FREE Priority Mail shipping when you spend $100 or more!
 (Click here if you are ordering from outside the US. )

 Wet Paint Magazine – Vol 5 Issue 1, Spring 2021$18.00